 Every purchase made online is encrypted with a high level of security you’ve come to expect.
 Your private information is never shared nor sold, so you can buy with confidence.
 You can also visit our store if you are in the St. Louis area.

-When too much weight is applied and there is no or insufficient middle support many many bad things can happen.
+When too much weight is applied and there is no or insufficient middle support, many bad things can happen.
 The screws in the ledge can loosen or pull out, they can crack and even break.
 If this crucial support fails, the boxspring and mattress can literally fall onto the floor.

-In our STL Beds market located near St. Louis MO we have not seen any local mattress stores, furniture stores, or hardware stores that carry these replacement pieces as an offering to consumers.
+In our STL Beds market located near St. Louis MO, we have not seen any local mattress stores, furniture stores, or hardware stores that carry these replacement pieces as an offering to consumers.
 What we mean by that is that it seems you cannot just go out and buy and then fasten such an item to your current rails.
 However, this does bring up several possible solutions that we have listed below and explain in detail.

 NOTE: You may have to remove the entire length of the wood or just a small portion.
 This can be done by only cutting out the bad section.
-Different manufacturers build them differently so make the determination if it is sectioned or 1 solid long piece.
+Different manufacturers build them differently so determine if it is sectioned or 1 solid long piece.
 Measure the length, thickness, and width of the wooden lip.

-In most cases the answer is no.
+In most cases, the answer is no.

 No more bowing, warping, cracking, splitting, or breaking.
-Steel center support slats rest on your wooden lip just like wooden bed slats and they fasten securely with wood screws.
-A minimum of one cross bars at the head, foot, and middle is recommended with at least 1 center support leg on each one.
-NOTE: You must know the measurement from the floor to the top of the wooden lip before purchasing to assure the proper height of you new center support system.
+Steel center support slats rest on your wooden lip like wooden bed slats and fasten securely with wood screws.
+A minimum of one crossbar at the head, foot, and middle is recommended with at least 1 center support leg on each one.
+NOTE: You must know the measurement from the floor to the top of the wooden lip before purchasing to assure the proper height of your new center support system.

-This makes finding the identical rails next to impossible especially in todays retail environment where the large percentage of bedroom furniture is made overseas and imported.
-In this case if all else fails you can use the headboard only by getting a frame that attaches to a headboard frame only or anchoring it to a wall like bed and breakfasts and hotels do.
-Lastly if none of these options are viable, then it just might be time to consider a new bed if budget allows.
+This makes finding the identical rails next to impossible especially in today’s retail environment where a large percentage of bedroom furniture is made overseas and imported.
+In this case, if all else fails you can use the headboard only by getting a frame that attaches to a headboard frame only.
+You can also anchor it to a wall like bed and breakfasts and hotels do.
+Lastly, if none of these options are viable, then it just might be time to consider a new bed if the budget allows.